Murder of Pamela Werner: Japanese involvement and other theories

 The theory of Japanese involvement seems to have persisted within British diplomatic circles to the end of the war.
 In 1945, an unknown official with the consular office wrote a memo about possibly reopening the case.
 The index of Foreign Office papers from that year summarises its subject as "Murder [of Pamela Werner] by Japanese in 1937".
 However, the actual document was weeded years ago and its content is not known or referred to in any other paperwork from the era.

 A Death in Peking

 In 2018 a second book was published on the Werner murder: A Death in Peking: Who Really Killed Pamela Werner? by British retired police officer Graeme Sheppard (published by Earnshaw Books).
 As well as examining the cases against Prentice, Knauf, Cappuzzo, Gorman, and revealing the full identity and origin of Pinfold, this new account introduces previously unexamined suspects and leads, including British diplomat David John Cowan.
 It also introduces the previously unreported murder theory as disclosed by Backhouse, i.e. that Pamela was murdered by a group of Japanese militarists in an act of political revenge for the killing of a Japanese officer by British soldiers in 1936.
-A Death in Peking concludes that a former Chinese student friend of Pamela, Han Shou-ch'ing, was more than likely the lone offender.
+A Death in Peking concludes that a former Chinese student friend of Pamela, Han Shouqing (Han Shou-ch'ing), was more than likely the lone offender.